amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *collecting slide rules*

-how to collect—don't buy display items
+how to collect as a hobbyist, not as a collector—don't buy display items; don't chase rarities; don't engage in bidding wars

 # RESOURCES